Killing of Ramarley Graham: Shooting

 Graham was spotted by officers from the NYPD's Street Narcotics Enforcement Unit as he left a bodega on White Plains Road and East 228th Street on Thursday, February 2, 2012, at approximately 3:00 PM.
 The officers alleged that they witnessed Graham adjusting and tugging a gun at his waistband.
 The officers then began to follow Graham as he left the bodega and went into an apartment building, reporting over their radio that they saw the "butt of a gun" on the teen.
 No gun was recovered.
 The officers claimed that they approached Graham when he left the building, identifying themselves as police officers and telling him not to move.
 Then, the officers stated in their official report, Graham started to run from them toward his home.
 However, video evidence showed Graham casually walking into his home while officers followed in pursuit.

 According to video footage from a nearby private home, Richard Haste chased Graham into the home he shared with his grandmother.

 Haste did not have permission to enter the home.
 Haste entered upon his own volition, hurriedly opening the front door to the private home, running inside to follow Graham.
 Graham was in the bathroom, dumping a small amount of marijuana that was wrapped in aluminum foil, attempting to flush it down the toilet.
 Haste shot multiple rounds into the 18 year old, killing him in front of his grandmother.
 Graham was pronounced dead a short time later at nearby Montefiore Medical Center.
 There was no confrontation or struggle between Graham and Officer Haste, and no weapon was ever recovered from the scene.

-Officer Haste was immediately placed on modified duty.
+Haste was immediately placed on modified duty.
 He was charged with manslaughter four months later, in June 2012, and pleaded not guilty.

 Bronx County Supreme Court Justice Steven Barrett later vacated Haste's manslaughter indictment, ruling the prosecution had given the grand jury flawed instructions.
 He dismissed the indictment without prejudice and gave the district attorney the option to seek an indictment from another grand jury at a later date.
 The Bronx County District Attorney’s office presented evidence before another grand jury in 2013, but the grand jury declined to re-indict Haste on charges of manslaughter.

 The NYPD performed an internal disciplinary review of the incident, which found that Haste used "poor tactical judgment and recommended his dismissal."
 Haste was informed of the decision on March 24, 2017, and upon learning that he was to be terminated, submitted his resignation two days later.